 Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.

-Elounda and Plaka are picturesque fishing villages along the coastal road to the north of Agios Nikolaos.
+Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.

-Falassarna beach has won awards over the years and is part of the Natura 2000 network, both due to its variety of flora and fauna and as an area of outstanding natural beauty.
+Falassarna beach has won awards over the years and is part of the Natura 2000 network, due to its variety of flora and fauna.

-Kato Zakros is an impressive little traditional fishing village, tucked away in the south-east corner of Crete.
+Kato Zakros is an impressive traditional fishing village, tucked away in the south-east corner of Crete.

 The little seaside resort of Makrigialos, east of Ierapetra on the Libyan Sea, is an ideal spot for a relaxing beach holiday.